andgordio/mockupless/docs/introToProgramming/variablesAndSimpleDataTypes.md

 ```js
 listOfItems: null
 ```
-- means emptyness, the absence of value
+- means emptiness, the absence of value